-How to configure custom DNS on Windows?
+How to change DNS on Windows?

 This guide will show you how to edit, add, or remove the DNS settings on your Windows device.
 This method can help you improve connection quality and in some cases - speed.

 1. Click the Windows Start button and search for Control Panel using the search bar.
 Once Control Panel appears in the search results, click on it.

 2. Go to the Network and Internet tab.